-Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 Throughout the spring, summer, and fall, allergies are constantly an issue.
-No matter when seasonal allergies affect you or your family, the search for relief never ends.
+Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 During the spring, summer, and fall, allergies are constantly an issue.
+No matter when seasonal allergies affect you or your family, the desire for relief never ends.
 Whether it is mold, pet dander, or some other bacteria that is impacting your indoor air quality, germicidal lights might help ease the effects of allergies.
-Germicidal lights may sound a little unfamiliar because they aren’t mentioned often, but they can help tackle the impurities bothering you.
+Germicidal lights may sound a little unfamiliar because they aren’t mentioned often, but they can help reduce the impurities affecting you.
 Even though they’re hidden inside your system, germicidal lights can keep germs from multiplying.
 Germicidal lights work by releasing UV (ultraviolet) light rays that will penetrate the cell walls of the pollutants in your air, causing enough damage to end their growth and their capability to multiply.
-The lights are also working all the time, even when your system isn’t running, meaning germs are always being eliminated.
+The lights are also working all the time, even when your system isn’t operating, meaning germs are always being eliminated.
 In addition to all of the indoor air quality benefits you’ll get, germicidal lights also help your heating and cooling system operate at its best.
-When mold, pet dander, and other microorganisms build up in your system, it may inhibit its performance, decreasing energy efficiency and could even mean greater utility costs.
+When mold, pet dander, and other microorganisms pile up in your system, it may inhibit its performance, hurting energy efficiency and could even mean greater energy costs.
 Getting rid of those pollutants means a healthier system and air that’s better to breathe for everyone.
 Now that you’ve heard about all of the bonuses, there’s really no reason you shouldn’t ask about germicidal lights next time you have air conditioner service done.
-After all, it does help enhance your air quality and may even help you lessen your monthly utility bills.
+After all, it does help enhance your air quality and could even help you lessen your monthly utility bills.
 Keep an eye on our blog if you want more tips on how to maintain indoor comfort levels in your home.
-From air filtration and air purification to dehumidifiers, the pros at Gillman Heating and Air know indoor air quality.
+From air filtration and air purification to dehumidifiers, the team at Gillman Heating and Air know indoor air quality.
 Call them at 478-202-3076 to take your home’s air quality to the next level.